 Detect data anomalies

-This tutorial describes how to use Explore to detect anomalies in a retail transaction dataset.
+This document describes how to use Dataplex Explore to detect anomalies in a retail transaction dataset.

-Data exploration workbench, or Explore, allows data analysts to interactively query and explore large datasets in real-time.
+The data exploration workbench, or Explore, allows data analysts to interactively query and explore large datasets in real time.
 Explore helps you gain insights from your data, and lets you query data stored in Cloud Storage and BigQuery.
-Explore is a serverless Spark platform, so you don't need to manage and scale the underlying infrastructure.
+Explore uses a serverless Spark platform, so you don't need to manage and scale the underlying infrastructure.

 Objectives